UCLNatSci/Finite-Differences/_sources/finitediff/higher-order.md

 \begin{equation}\frac{\mathrm{d}}{\mathrm{d}x}\left[\begin{array}{cc}z\\y\end{array}\right]=\left[\begin{array}{cc}6y-z\\z\end{array}\right]\end{equation}

-Therefore it could be solved using any of the methods for first order IVPs previously illustrated.
+Therefore it could be solved using any of the methods for first order IVPs previously illustrated (see, for example exercise {numref}`heun-vector`).
 However, to demonstrate the used of techniques we will need for solving partial differential equations, we will instead proceed with use of finite difference formulae in equation {eq}`2order`.

 ### Forward difference solution